 5.6 System Emergencies.

 5.6.1 All Generating Units, System Units and System Resources that are owned or controlled by a Participating Generator are (without limitation to the ISO’s other rights under this ISO Tariff) subject to control by the ISO during a System Emergency and in circumstances in which the ISO considers that a System Emergency is imminent or threatened.
 The ISO shall, subject to Section 5.6.2, have the authority to instruct a Participating Generator to bring its Generating Unit on-line, off-line, or increase or curtail the output of the Generating Unit and to alter scheduled deliveries of Energy and Ancillary Services into or out of the ISO Controlled Grid, if such an instruction is reasonably necessary to prevent an imminent or threatened System Emergency or to retain Operational Control over the ISO Controlled Grid during an actual System Emergency.
+If a Participating Generator fails to comply with such an instruction, that Participating Generator shall be subject to the assessment of penalties by the ISO pursuant to Section 5.6.3 or other applicable provisions of this ISO Tariff.

 5.6.2 The ISO shall, where reasonably practicable, utilize Ancillary Services which it has the contractual right to instruct and which are capable of contributing to containing or correcting the actual, imminent or threatened System Emergency prior to issuing instructions to a Participating Generator under Section 5.6.1.